EVERSE-ResearchSoftware/RSQKit/pages/tasks/long_term_maintenance_and_handover.md

 contributors: ["Kenneth Rioja"]
 page_id: long_term_maintenance_and_handover
 related_pages:
-  tasks: [maintaining_research_software, archiving_software, software_management_planning, documenting_software_project]
+  tasks: [maintaining_research_software, archiving_software, software_management_planning, documenting_software_project, writing_research_software_story]
 quality_indicators: [archived_in_scholarly_repository, archived_in_software_heritage, has_contribution_guidelines]
 keywords: ["maintenance", "handover", "sustainability", "succession planning", "solo maintainer", "archiving", "organising software project"]
 ---

-## How do you manage and plan for the long-term maintenance of your research software and project before funding ends?
+## Funding ends soon: How do you manage for the long-term maintenance of your research software?

 ### Description

 Research software is usually built within a fixed-term grant, but the questions it answers and the users who depend on it often outlive the funding.
 Without an explicit maintenance plan, software quietly stops working as dependencies age, operating systems change, and the people who understood it move on.
 Planning for maintenance while you are still funded is far cheaper than trying to revive an abandoned project later.
-This task is about deciding, early and deliberately, what level of upkeep your software needs and who will provide it.
+This task is about project management, and more particularly deciding, early and deliberately, what level of upkeep your software needs and who will provide it.
 In many research groups you may be the sole developer, maintainer, and infrastructure administrator for the lab's software, which makes this planning a personal responsibility as much as a technical one.

 ### Considerations

 - Not all research software needs the same level of maintenance – a one-off analysis code has different needs from a research software infrastructure used by an active research community, so match your plan to the software's actual role and audience (see [the Three-Tier Model of Research Software](/three_tier_view)).
 - As a solo maintainer, your departure creates an immediate risk for the codebase, which makes early, explicit conversations with your PI or lab leadership about boundaries and succession a necessity rather than an afterthought.
-- Maintenance burden grows with every dependency, supported platform, and external integration; reducing scope before the end of funding reduces what someone else has to keep alive – see [Maintaining research software](/maintaining_research_software) for ongoing dependency-management practices.
 - A maintenance plan needs an owner, even if that owner is "no one after this date" – explicitly stating that the software will become unmaintained is more honest and more useful to users than silence.
 - Funders and institutions increasingly expect a sustainability or software management plan as part of the proposal, so building maintenance thinking in from the start avoids scrambling at the end; see [Software Management Planning](/software_management_planning) for the fuller process.
-- If AI coding assistants are used to help with maintenance tasks such as dependency upgrades or bug fixes, the resulting changes need the same review and testing as any other contribution – AI assistance does not reduce the need for human verification.
+- If you have multiple dependencies: Maintenance burden grows with every dependency, supported platform, and external integration; reducing scope before the end of funding reduces what someone else has to keep alive – see [Maintaining research software](/maintaining_research_software) for ongoing dependency-management practices.

 ### Solutions

 **Conceptual guidance:**

 - Decide, as early as possible, what "maintained" means for your project: security patches only, active feature development, or somewhere in between.
-- Maintenance in a research setting often extends beyond the codebase itself – keeping data pipelines running and documentation aligned with current institutional data-management requirements is part of the same job.
 - Distinguish between technical maintenance (keeping the software running and dependencies current) and community maintenance (responding to issues, reviewing contributions, answering questions).
 - If you are a solo maintainer, schedule an explicit sustainability conversation with your PI well before your contract ends to decide whether the project will be institutionalised, handed off, or archived.
+- Maintenance in a research setting often extends beyond the codebase itself – keeping data pipelines running and documentation aligned with current institutional data-management requirements is part of the same job.

 **Actionable steps:**